 Remember that your character is not an impartial security camera, recording events.
 Even in third person.
 We are going through their story because we want to know what the story is, sure, but because we also want to know how said story affects them.
 There’s a reason (or at least, there really should be) you chose that particular character to experience that particular story.
 How does one influence the other?
 That is what readers will attach to.

 You are telling a story because you want readers to experience it.
-There is no better way to have them live vicariously than to have them read the experiences of their guide, the point-of-view protagonist.
+There is no better way to define interiority.
+It’s to have readers live vicariously than to have them read the experiences of their guide, the point-of-view protagonist.
 The deeper, more honest, and more intimate you can make your account of that experience, the closer your reader will feel to the character and the story.
 This is the core tenet behind pretty much my entire fiction craft teaching philosophy.

 Interiority Resources From the Kidlit Blog